cbush/spigot/README.md

 .
 ├── client // Language Client
 │   ├── src
-│   │   ├── test // End to End tests for Language Client / Server
 │   │   └── extension.ts // Language Client entry point
 ├── package.json // The extension manifest.
 └── server // Language Server
     └── src
         └── server.ts // Language Server entry point
+        └── .... // additional implementation files
+    └── test // Test directory
 ```

+## Implementation

+- As we only care about refs, syntax is parsed using regex... for now.
+Performance is a secondary goal to getting this working.
+- A Project represents the open workspace and its entities.
+- An Entity is a label declaration (`.. _some-ref:`) or a reference to a label (:ref:`some-ref`)
+- The Entities class manages entities in a workspace.

-## Running the Sample
+## Running the Server

-- Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder
+- `npm install`
-- Open VS Code on this folder.
+- Open VSCode on this folder (`code .`)
-- Press Ctrl+Shift+B to compile the client and server.
+- Press F5 to compile and debug.
-- Switch to the Debug viewlet.
-- Select `Launch Client` from the drop down.
-- Run the launch config.
-- If you want to debug the server as well use the launch configuration `Attach to Server`
+- If you want to debug the server as well use the launch configuration `Client + Server`
-- In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode.
+- In the [Extension Development Host] instance of VSCode, open a Sphinx project.

-  - Type `j` or `t` to see `Javascript` and `TypeScript` completion.
-  - Enter text content such as `AAA aaa BBB`.
-The extension will emit diagnostics for all words in all-uppercase.
+## Running tests

+- `npm run test`

+## Running test coverage

+- `npm run coverage`